Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Model Formulation

-Nodal power injections or zonal net-positions of \gls{ed} \eqref{eqs:general_economic_dispspatch} can be subject to limitations given by the transmission system capacity and chosen power flow model.
+Nodal power injections or zonal net positions of \gls{ed} \eqref{eqs:general_economic_dispspatch} can be subject to limitations given by the transmission system capacity and chosen power flow model.
 Hence, FBMC-based market clearing can be modeled by using \gls{ed} \eqref{eqs:general_economic_dispspatch} and additionally enforcing

-where $\set{F}^z$ is the flow based domain as derived in Section~\ref{sec:nrel-fb_concept} above.
-Not that the zonal PTDF may be different for each time step, indicated by index $t$.
-Alternatively, nodal market clearing, i.e., an economic dispatch that is is constrained by all network transmission lines, can be modeled by constraining \eqref{eqs:general_economic_dispspatch} with
+where $\set{F}_t^\text{zonal}$ is the flow based domain as derived in Section~\ref{sec:nrel-fb_concept} above.
+Note that the zonal PTDF may be different for each time step, indicated by index $t$.
+Alternatively, nodal market clearing, i.e., an ED that is constrained by all network transmission lines, can be modeled by constraining \eqref{eqs:general_economic_dispspatch} with

 Nodal market clearing limits the cross-zonal exchange only implicitly by taking into account the transmission capacity of the whole network.
-On the other hand, we can constrain cross-zonal exchange $\EX_{t,z,z`}$ directly using static bilateral \glspl{ntc}:
+On the other hand, we can constrain cross-zonal exchange $\EX_{t,k,k`}$ directly using static bilateral \glspl{ntc}:

-Notably, the approach in \eqref{eq:nrel-F_ntc} does not include a physical power flow model.
+where $\ntc_{k,k'}$ is an externally defined parameter that limits the power exchange from zone $k$ to zone $k'$.
+Note that it is possible that $\ntc_{k,k'}\neq\ntc_{k',k}$ and that the approach in \eqref{eq:nrel-F_ntc} does not include a physical power flow model.